Day Trip Guide to Enchanted Rock: A Natural Wonder of Texas

 Stay Hydrated

-According to Rei.com, it is advised you drink half a liter of water every hour for moderate hiking at a moderate temperature.
+According to Rei.com, it is advised that you drink half a liter of water every hour for moderate hiking at a moderate temperature.
 The hotter it is, the more water you need.
-Texas has very hot summers so come prepared and don’t let yourself get dehydrated.
+Texas has very hot summers, so come prepared and don’t let yourself get dehydrated.

 Pack Hike-Friendly Snacks